trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Requesting Account UpdatesCopy Location

-Subscribes to a specific account’s information and portfolio.
-Through this method, a single account’s subscription can be started/stopped.
-As a result  from the subscription, the account’s information, portfolio and last  update time will be received at EWrapper.updateAccountValue,  EWrapper.updatePortfolio, EWrapper.updateAccountTime respectively.
+Subscribes to a specific accountÃ¢â‚¬â„¢s information and portfolio.
+Through this method, a single accountÃ¢â‚¬â„¢s subscription can be started/stopped.
+As a result  from the subscription, the accountÃ¢â‚¬â„¢s information, portfolio and last  update time will be received at EWrapper.updateAccountValue,  EWrapper.updatePortfolio, EWrapper.updateAccountTime respectively.
 All  account values and positions will be returned initially, and then there  will only be updates when there is a change in a position, or to an  account value every 3 minutes if it has changed.
 Only one account can be subscribed at a time.
 A second subscription request for another account when the previous one is still active will cause the first one to be  canceled in favor of the second one.

 #### EClient.reqAccountUpdates (